ComputerLars/The-Syntheticist-Papers/content/2virtualpoliticians.md

 <hr style="border: 1px solid #f3ff00;">

-2\. **Steve Endacott & AI Steve, The Smarter UK Party, 2024**: Steve Endacott’s campaign in Brighton in 2024 introduced “AI Steve,” an AI alter ego powered by Endacott’s company, ”Neural Voice“.
+2\. **Steve Endacott & AI Steve, The Smarter UK Party, 2024**: [Steve Endacott's](https://www.ai-steve.co.uk/) campaign in Brighton in 2024 introduced “AI Steve,” an AI alter ego powered by the company ”Neural Voice“.
 AI Steve engaged the community in real-time discussions on issues such as LGBTQ rights, housing, and immigration, synthesizing input from 5,000 “creators” in Brighton into policy proposals.
 A group of “validators” further ranked these suggestions to guide AI Steve’s positions.
 It was AI Steve who people offered 179 votes, despite objections from the electoral office.

 <div style="text-align: center;">
   <img src="../images/image23.png" style="max-width: 100%; height: auto; display: block; margin: 0 auto; margin-bottom: 40px;">